 We always advise changing some money over before you travel, so you’re not trying to hunt down the nearest exchange bureau when you get there.

 The best way to order Euros for your holiday in Portugal

-This is much more cost-effective than ordering at the airport, where Pound to Euro exchange rates are much less competitive, meaning you’ll get less for your sterling.
-Exchange rates at hotels also tend to be uncompetitive, so it’s definitely best to get your Euros at home rather than waiting to order your currency in Portugal.
+This is much more cost-effective than ordering at the airport or hotel, where Pound to Euro exchange rates are much less competitive, meaning you’ll get less for your sterling.
+So it’s best to change your Euros before you jet off.
+Or, you can order your travel money right here at Thomas Cook, and get it delivered straight to your door.

 Using cash machines in Portugal

-You’ll find cash machines (ATMs) throughout Portugal, especially in popular holiday destinations, so if you need some extra cash, you’ll have little trouble withdrawing it.
-You’ll find automated cashpoints at the majority of bank branches, as well as most large supermarkets and shopping districts, railway stations and airports.
-Use your British debit or credit card to withdraw your Portugal money or pay for products and services by card.
+You’ll find cash machines (ATMs) all over Portugal, especially in popular holiday destinations, so if you need some extra cash, you’ll have little trouble withdrawing it.
+Look out for automated cashpoints, which can be found at most banks, as well as most large supermarkets, shopping districts, railway stations and airports.
+Use your debit or credit card to withdraw your money or pay by card.

 Other useful advice

-Expect a small surcharge for making a cash withdrawal in Portugal, which will usually be no more than about 3% of the total transaction.
-Unfortunately, you can incur hidden fees when you get Portugal currency at cambios, and it can be very difficult to find places that will accept Traveller’s Cheques in the country.
-However, when you need some Portugal money at short notice, cambios can come in handy, as they are open every day of the week in the country’s main tourist destinations.
+Expect a small surcharge for cash withdrawals in Portugal, which will usually be no more than 3% of the total transaction.
+Unfortunately, you can incur hidden fees when you get Portugal currency at cambios.
+When you need some money at short notice, cambios can come in handy, as they are open every day in the country’s main tourist destinations.